brucefan1983/GPUMD/doc/nep/input_files/train_test_xyz.rst

 * The energy is expected  in units of eV.
 * Forces are exepected is in units of eV/Å.
 * Virials are expected in units of eV (such that th virial divided by the volume yields the stress).
+* Dipole and polarizalibity can be in arbitrary units (such as the Hartree atomic units) as liked (and remembered) by the user.

 Tips
 ----